denrav99/wcx2cytosure/README.md

 - Coordinates are 1-based (since stop - start = 59 and length of sequence is 60)
 - Removing the 'sequence' attribute does not work, but setting it to a fake one does
-- The log2 ratio is computed as log2(green/red)
 - Normalization segments look like this:

       <segment chrId="1" numProbes="10" start="7000" stop="1000000" average="-0.003"/>